tardis-sn/tardis/docs/io/optional/index.rst

     callback_example

-Additionally, ``run_tardis`` can take in a filepath for the atomic data and a boolian for virtual packet logging.
+Additionally, ``run_tardis`` can take in a filepath for the atomic data and a boolean for virtual packet logging.
 For example:

 .. code-block:: python